irenealgi/irenealegre.com/chippin.md

 ![](images/case_studies/chippin/first_iterations_six.png)

-**BONUS IMAGE:** This is our mess of a wire-flow (because we thought of all the different possibilities)

 ![](images/case_studies/chippin/user_flow.png)
+<figcaption>Bonus: This is a screenshot of our screen flow on Sketch.
+We tried to plan for all different possibilities.</figcaption>

 ## The Prototype